Dhakaiyas: Mughal period

-The merchants from North India also eventually settled in Dhaka and came to be known as khoshbas meaning happily-settled.
+The foreign Muslim merchants also eventually settled in Dhaka and came to be known as khoshbas meaning happily-settled.
 Other names for them included sukhbas and subbasi.
 Originally an Urdu-speaking community, their time in Bengal led to the emergence of a Bengali-influenced dialect known as Dhakaiya Urdu as they were a minority in comparison to the Kutti-Bengalis.

 Many of the Kutti-Bengalis became a lot wealthier over the years due to their occupation and many became landowners.
 With thousands of Kutti being involved in the rice supplying industry by 1787, they also formed a merchant class by monopolising rice retail in the city.
 Notable landowners in New Paltan included Gulenur Khatun and Ayub Ali Sardar.
 Khatun owned a large portion of the northern part of New Paltan where she also owned a thatched hut residence as well as a tea stall.
 Named as Lalur Maar Dokan (লালুর মার দোকান, Lalu's mother's shop), it was located just beside the 3rd gate of the erstwhile East Pakistan Rifles.
 Sardar, who lived on the other side of Khatun's tea stall, was a horse operator and had a number of horses.
 These horses would engage in horse races in the famous Ramna Race Course, from which not only he made a fortune from, but also won medals from the British Raj.
 They can also be found in other localities such as Narinda.

+Modern

-Presently, the Kutti-Bengalis are minority in Old Dhaka following the mass migration of non-Dhakaiya Bengalis from districts all over Bengal during the first and second partitions during the British colonial period.
+Presently, the Kutti-Bengalis are minority in Old Dhaka following the mass migration of non-Dhakaite Bengalis from districts all over Bengal during the first and second partitions during the British colonial period.
 With the expansion of the city, new residential areas were created to supply housing to the more recent migrants.
 The traditional trade hub at Sadarghat was shifted to Nilkhet and Gulistan, decreasing Old Dhakaiya influence.
 The new educated migrant community (now also commonly known as Dhakaiyas with the former now being referred to as "Old Dhakaiyas") spoke in Standard Bengali, the standardised register of Bengali.
 Some of the Old Dhakaiya community began to see the new migrant community as their opponents due to these dialectal and cultural differences.
 This division was the source of modern troubles in the identities of the Old Dhakaiyas (who view themselves as original inhabitants) and the post-partition migrant community (who currently form the majority in the city).

 A young boy flying a kite in the Shakrain festival.